10DLC outbound SMS registration tips

 Describe your message content

-For instance, your use case can be rejected if you sign up only for a customer care use case but send marketing messages instead.
+For instance, your use case can be rejected if you sign up for a customer care use case but send marketing messages instead.

 Number pooling